uche9/Waka/README.md

 Usage:
-  Landing page requires you to set two parameters (your current country & your desired country). your desired country is the current you wish to visit.
+  Landing page requires you to set two parameters (your current country & your desired country).
+  Your desired country is the current you wish to visit.
+  On success, you will be ushered into your desired country.

 Who can contribute:
   Contribution is open to coders and non-coders.